splunk/public-o11y-docs/metrics-and-metadata/relatedcontent.rst

 Splunk logs
 -----------------------------------------------------------------

-To enable Related Content for logs use one of these span tags:
+To enable Related Content for logs use one of these fields:

 - ``host.name``
 - ``service.name``